-Welcome to The University of Alabama at Birmingham Genetic Counseling Program (UAB-GCP).
+Welcome to the University of Alabama at Birmingham Genetic Counseling Training Program (UAB GCTP).
 This handbook has been compiled to provide you with an information source for the Master of Science Degree in Genetic Counseling.
 Where appropriate, the contact for more detailed information on various subjects has also been included.
-If, however, you desire or need further explanation of any matter, or other types of information please contact the Program Director.
-Also the campus directory and academic calendars are located in the quick links tab of the main UAB homepage www.uab.edu.
+If you desire or need further explanation of any matter, or other types of information, please contact the Program Director.
+The campus directory and academic calendars are in the quick links tab of the main UAB homepage www.uab.edu.

-MISSION STATEMENT
+MISSION AND VISION STATEMENT